slogmaverick/SetWorks.Dashboard/SetWorks.Dashboard/SetWorks.Dashboard/readme.md

 ﻿
-Quick & Dirty MVP
+Quick & Dirty MVP \
-Simple, get the core stuff using HttpClient calls to get data and populate the UI.
+Simple, get the core stuff using HttpClient calls to get data and populate the UI. \
-(Check in)
+(Check in) \

 Prettier MVP
-Add some v2 features and make it look a little prettier.
+Add some v2 features and make it look a little prettier.  \
-Make sure that it is accessible.
+Make sure that it is accessible.  \
-(Check in)
+(Check in) \

-EF Core MVP
+EF Core MVP \
-Plug in the EF Core functionality, ya wanna get hired don't you?
+Plug in the EF Core functionality, ya wanna get hired don't you? \
-(Check in)
+(Check in) \

-Thoughts MVP
+Thoughts MVP \
-Write up a short manifesto about all of this.
+Write up a short manifesto about all of this.  \

-Notes
+Notes \
-Not sure where shared classes, etc., work for Domain Driven Design.
+- Not sure where shared classes, etc., work for Domain Driven Design.
 I have fear that DDD just abstracts things out 10 layers.

-Add an API layer to manage state and data.
+- Add an API layer to manage state and data.
 Use gRPC for this, lol.

-_Layout.cshtml has two links to third party hosted CSS files.
+- _Layout.cshtml has two links to third party hosted CSS files.
 NEVER do this in real life.

-?
+- ?
 How to ensure that accessibility features are part of the components?
 Did MSFT or Blazorise build them in?

-bug - User can select ALL along with other states.
+- bug - User can select ALL along with other states.

+- Did NOT implement any state features.
+If you go to another page and then back, the filters reset to the default.

 Assignment